 But to come closer yet, and weigh the point in debate in the balance of plain reason.
 You must allow there is a "testimony of the Spirit, with our spirit, that we are the children of God."
 But, you say, it is not a perceptible one.
 How is this?
 Let us examine it thoroughly.
 It is allowed, 1.
-The Spirit of God, 2. bears testimony to my spirit.
-3. That I am a child of God But I am not to perceive it.
+The Spirit-of God, 2. bears testimony to my spirit.
+3. That I am a child of God.
+But I am not to perceive it.
 Not to perceive what? the first, second, or third particular?
-Am I not to perceive what is testified,-"That I am a child of God?"
+Am I not to perceive what is testified,-" That I am a child of God?"
 Then it is not testified at all.
 This is saying and unsaying in the same breath.
 Or am I not to perceive, that it is testified to my spirit?
-Yea, but I must perceive what passes in my own soul: Or lastly, am I to perceive that I am a child of God, and that this is testified to my spirit; but not to perceive who it is that testifies; not to know it is the Spirit of God?
-O sir, if there really be a man in the world, who hath this testimony in himself, can it be supposed that he does not know who it is that testifies? who it is that speaks to his heart? that speaks in his immost soul as never man spake?
+Yea, but I must perceive what passes in my own soul.
+Or lastly, am I to perceive that I am a child of God, and that this is testified to my spirit; but not to perceive who it is that testifies; not to know it is the Spirit of God?
+O sir, if there really be a man in the world, who hath this testimony in himself, can it be supposed that he does not know who it is that testifies? who it is that speaks to his heart? that speaks in his inmost soul as never man spake?
 If he does not, he is ignorant of the whole affair.
-If you are in this state, I pray God you may say from the heart, warm when I reply to this: you will have need of all your patience to bear it.
-You begin, "Will you ask what I mean by order?
-Was it not manifest I meant to speak against lay-preaching?"
-It was: but not against that alone.
-Therefore, before I entered upon the question, I defined the term in a wider sense, so as to include both this and every irregularity you had objected .-- You go on, " How could you give so strange an answer, I bring this order you contend for into places where it never not before."
-I reply, this is not my whole answer.
-It is but one, and that the most inconsiderable part of it.
-But it is strictly true.-"Do you then bring in the ministry of regularly ordained ministers, where before people were used to the preaching of lay-brethren?"
-Yes; them who were before used to no preaching at all, or to that of those whom you would term lay-brethren, I bring to attend on the ministry of those regular preachers who have the charge of their several parishes.

-"Lord, what I know not, teach thou me."
+If you are in this state, I pray God you may say from the heart, "Lord, what I know not, teach thou me."
 How much better were this, than to canonize your own ignorance, as the only knowledge and wisdom! and to condemn all the generation of God's children of "idiotism and madness."

-9. Under your last head you do not confine yourself now within the bounds you at first proposed; when you said, "I am not making conjectures of what may happen, but relating mischiefs which actually have happened."
-Take care you do not grow
+9. Under your last head, you do not confine yourself now within the bounds you at first proposed; when you said, "I am not making conjectures of what may happen, but relating mischiefs which actually have happened."
+Take care you do not grow warm when I reply to this: you will have need of all your patience to bear it.